College Essay Writing Workshops and Coaching

 College-bound teens need essay coaches in the same way that all writers do—to offer constructive feedback for revising, and to ensure that the writing is focused, succinct, engaging, and on topic.
 That kind of assistance doesn’t have to come from a paid college essay coach, but an experienced coach may be more knowledgeable about what makes a standout essay.

-Workshop size: Maximum 10 students per workshop
+Workshop size: Maximum 8 students per workshop (4 minimum)

-Location: North Berkeley
+Location: My home in North Berkeley

 The workshops include: